-Doctoral students can also seek out other GA opportunities with faculty members who have funded research.
-In these cases, the duties and benefits of the graduate assistant are as described above, but the GA is funded via the faculty member’s research grant rather than the School.
+Doctoral students can also seek out other RA opportunities with faculty members who have funded research.
+In these cases, the duties and benefits of the graduate assistant are as described above, but the RA is funded via the faculty member’s research grant rather than the School.
 For more general information about graduate assistantships, see The Graduate School.

 Funding for Conference Presentations, Research, and Training

 There are discretionary funds available to doctoral students to help support traveling to academic conferences, research activities (e.g., independent research, statistical consultation for dissertation research), and training during both the academic year and the summer.
-This year, the program has funded 15 students at an average rate of $2,833 during the academic year; last summer, eight students received an average award of $1,125 to support their research activities.
+This past academic year, the program has funded 16 students at an average rate of $2,656 during the academic year; during summer 2018, 10 students received an average award of $900 to support their research activities.
 Priority is given to students who are in the first several years of the program, though all funding requests are considered.

 Michigan State University offers three fellowships for incoming doctoral students: the University Distinguished Fellowship (UDF), the University Enrichment Fellowship (UEF), and the Rasmussen Fellowship.
 The UDF and UEF are highly competitive (40 total are bestowed across MSU each year) and offer five years of funding, including two fellowship years and three years in which the student works as a GA within the School of Social Work; recipients receive a tuition waiver, health benefits, and financial support during the academic year as well as summer.